El Rancho Vegas

 On June 17, 1960, a fire destroyed the El Rancho's main building, which housed the casino, restaurants, and showroom.
 The cause of the fire was never determined.
 The El Rancho closed as a result of the incident, although the cottages were left unharmed, leaving 222 rooms intact.
 In the early 1960s, the Thunderbird resort, located across the street, leased 88 of the El Rancho's rooms and operated them under the name Thunderbird West.
 The cottages were then leased in 1964 to another company, which rebranded them as El Rancho Vegas Motor Inn.
 It struggled as a non-gaming motel, and Katleman put the property up for sale in the late 1960s, eventually selling it to businessman Howard Hughes in 1970.
-Most of the remaining buildings were demolished by the end of the decade, although some were relocated to Old Vegas, an amusement park near Henderson, Nevada.
-Another El Rancho cottage was moved to Pahrump, Nevada.
+Most of the remaining bungalows were demolished by the end of the decade, although a few were relocated to Old Vegas, an amusement park near Henderson, Nevada.
+Another El Rancho guest bungalow was moved to Pahrump, Nevada.

-The former El Rancho property sat vacant for several decades after the Hughes purchase, eventually becoming one of the last large, undeveloped parcels on the Las Vegas Strip.
-Numerous projects were proposed for the land, but did not materialize.
+The former El Rancho Vegas property sat vacant for several decades after the Hughes purchase, eventually becoming one of the last large, undeveloped parcels on the Las Vegas Strip.
+Numerous projects were proposed for the land but did not materialize.
 A timeshare resort, the Hilton Grand Vacations Club, eventually opened on the southern edge of the property in 2004.
 MGM Mirage purchased the remaining acreage in 2007, and eventually opened its Festival Grounds on the property in 2015.

 The Thunderbird was eventually renamed as the El Rancho Hotel and Casino in 1982, after the original El Rancho resort.

 History

 Thomas Hull operated several California lodging establishments in the 1930s, including two motel properties that used the "El Rancho" name.
-In 1938, he decided to expand his operations to Las Vegas.
-While traveling along Highway 91, Hull's vehicle got a flat tire in the desert, about a couple miles away from downtown Las Vegas.
-He stayed behind and waited while an associate went to get help.
-To pass the time, Hull started counting the cars that drove along the highway, quickly realizing that it presented a perfect location for his new hotel.
-In addition, Hull had been waiting in the heat and reportedly said, "What I wouldn't give to jump into a pool!"
-This further prompted his desire to build a resort along the barren highway, although local residents were skeptical of his chosen site because of its remoteness.
+In 1939, Hull bought the property for El Rancho Vegas from the estate of Leigh Hunt, owner of thousands of acres in Las Vegas, including what would become the upper Las Vegas Strip.
+Since the opening of U.S. Route 91, connecting Southern California and Las Vegas, the road had become increasingly busy with tourist traffic.
+Hull selected this site after scouting other locations in and around Las Vegas.

 The property was located at what would later become the southwest corner of Las Vegas Boulevard and Sahara Avenue, an area that would mark the northern end of the future Las Vegas Strip.
 The land was just outside of Las Vegas, allowing Hull to avoid the city's taxes, and it was also cheaper than sites located within the city.
 The property was owned by Jessie Hunt, who had tried for years to sell it, but had no luck because it was viewed as an undesirable location.